 The paediatric service is for children of all ages and young persons who have suspected hearing problems.

-Age-appropriate hearing assessments are done by audiovestibular physicians and/or audiologists.
-The team works closely with their ENT (ear, nose and throat) colleagues where surgical intervention is indicated for conditions such as glue ear.
+Age-appropriate hearing assessments are carried out by audiovestibular physicians and/or audiologists.
+The team works closely with ENT (ear, nose and throat) colleagues where surgical intervention is indicated for conditions such as glue ear.

-Where the fitting of hearing aids is required, a range of hearing aids are offered, subject to the child or young person’s needs.
+Where the fitting of hearing aids is required, a range of hearing aids are offered, according to the child or young person’s needs.
 Follow-up care is provided for as long as needed.
-Where required, aetiological investigations are also offered to establish the cause of the hearing loss.
+If indicated, aetiological investigations are also offered to establish the cause of the hearing loss.

 Local and national protocols are closely followed with several audits in place to ensure we meet key performance indicators.
 Quality of the service is further maintained through active participation and co-leading in regional peer review groups (such as ABR peer review, VRA peer review and habilitation peer review groups).

-If your child is already under the care of our St George’s service, you can contact us on 020 8266 6363 or e-mail on firstname.lastname@example.org.To schedule or rearrange an appointment, you can contact us on 020 8266 6363 or email on email@example.com.
+If your child is already under the care of our St George’s service, you can contact us on 020 8725 1151 or e-mail on firstname.lastname@example.org.To schedule or rearrange an appointment, you can contact us on 020 8266 6363 or email on email@example.com.
 If you are new to the service, you will require a referral from your GP or other specialist.
-Your appointment is then arranged by the central bookings office, who can be reached on 020 872 50007.
+Your appointment is then arranged by the central bookings office, who can be reached on 020 8725 0007.